PiyushMattoo/aurora-accelerator-for-terraform/README.md

-Note: We are in alpha state and is likely updates may introduce breaking changes.
+Note: We are in alpha state and updates may introduce breaking changes.
 It is not recommended for production use at this time.

 ## Aurora Accelerator for Terraform